fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <li>

 <b>Decision Rule</b><br />
-This rule checks wheather the data point lies on the positive side of the hyperplane or on the negative side, it does so by checking the <code>dot product</code> of the <code>weight</code> with the <code>data point</code>
+This rule checks whether the data point lies on the positive side of the hyperplane or on the negative side, it does so by checking the <code>dot product</code> of the <code>weight</code> with the <code>data point</code>
 <img src="https://fuzailpalnak.github.io/assets/perceptron_files/classifier.png" alt="Classifier">